noir-lang/noir/docs/docs/sdk/overview.md

 title: Overview
 ---

 The Aztec SDK is the gateway for developers to access the Aztec network and benefit from low gas fees and privacy on Ethereum.
-The SDK connects to Ethereum and our zk-rollup service and can be integrated with a few lines code.
+The SDK connects to Ethereum and our zk-rollup service and can be integrated with a few lines of code.

 The SDK is designed to abstract away the complexities of zero-knowledge proofs from the developer and end users.
 It provides a simple API for creating accounts, depositing and withdrawing tokens and interacting with Ethereum smart contracts anonymously.
 Core transfers inside the SDK are private by default.